 *in some cases and now statewide

-Last week, the New Jersey Courts issued Directive 18-20.
+The New Jersey Courts issued Directive 18-20 and updated in July 2021 and further updated in December 2022.
 While some counties or judges had been granting divorces without a personal appearance by the parties or their lawyers — also known as a hearing on the papers — it had not been done statewide.
 The COVID-19/coronavirus pandemic has caused the courts to be largely closed since mid-March 2020.
 This will lead to a huge backlog of cases in all divisions of the court system.
 There may also be divorcing spouses who are at greater health risk for a court appearance.
 To address all this, the court will now allow a divorce without personal appearances (on the papers) statewide.

 - When the filing spouse has properly given notice to the other spouse (also called service of process) and the other spouse fails to respond to the divorce complaint (filing).
 The filing spouse would be asking for a default judgment.